Restaurants & Shopping

 Explore Haywood Road

 This area is a regional shopping destination where you can find merchants of every description, including nationally-known furniture, jewelry and home improvement stores, as well as clothing outlets and a host of specialty retailers.
-Haywood Road is also home to Haywood Mall, one of the Upstate’s largest regional malls, which includes over 150 specialty shops, and 5 major department stores: Belk, Dillard's, Macy’s, J.C.
-Penny, and Sears.
+Haywood Road is also home to Haywood Mall, one of the Upstate’s largest regional malls, which includes over 150 specialty shops and five major department stores: Belk, Dillard's, Macy’s, J.C.
+Penney and Sears.
 The area also has a variety of hotels, such as the Hilton, Courtyard by Marriott, and Hyatt Place.
 Download Haywood Road demographics (PDF)

 Explore Magnolia Park